Guide on Dividends in Singapore

 - Foreign-sourced dividends derived by individuals through a Singapore-based partnership

-- Income distribution from REITs derived by individuals through Singapore-based partnerships, or from the carrying on a trade, profession, or business in REITs
+- Income distribution from REITs (Real Estate Investment Trusts) derived by individuals through Singapore-based partnerships, or from carrying on a trade, profession, or business in REITs

 In some cases, foreign dividends are taxable.
 For example, if they are derived by individuals through a partnership in Singapore.
 However, in this case, conditions may apply.
 See Tax Exemption for Foreign-Sourced Income for more information.